michaeltelford/wgit/README.md

 ### Keyword Indexer (SEO Helper)

 The below script downloads the contents of several webpages and pulls out their keywords for comparison.
-Such a script might be used by marketeers for search engine optimisation for example.
+Such a script might be used by marketeers for search engine optimisation (SEO) for example.

 ```ruby
 require 'wgit'